maunope/DifferentiaPressureSensor/README.md

     *   `ntp_client`: Helper for synchronizing time from an NTP server.
     *   `rotary_encoder`: Driver for the rotary encoder input.
     *   `spi_sdcard`: High-level manager for SD card operations and USB MSC.
     *   `ui`: Manages the complete user interface, menu, and pages.
+See the UI Guide.
     *   `web_server`: Provides a web interface for downloading log files.
+See the Web UI Guide.
     *   `wifi_manager`: Centralizes Wi-Fi connection and disconnection logic.